 Right now, there are 20 guys averaging more points per game than Mejia.
 Will all those guys get picked up, too?

+The Pistons lost all rights to Mejia when they waived him.
 Remember, Mejia didn't make the Mad Ants final roster.
 Fort Wayne retained Mejia's rights because they cut him when he was injured.
 Mad Ants' Richardson moves up to NBA | The Journal Gazette

 How many of them are also leading their teams in rebounding?

+The Pistons have no rights to Mejia.
+The Mad Ants do, but only as far as D-Leauge rules go.
+When he was cut by the Mad Ants, he was quite free to sign over in Europe, or anywhere else, just not another D-League team.
 Mejia was paid in full the half a contract that he had guaranteed from the Pistons.
 His salary from the Mad Ants is on top of that.
 Compared to a lot of later draft picks, Mejia is doing fine financially.
 I am sure he feels he owes the Pistons some loyalty for that.
 Hopefully, if he gets an offer from another team, he will give Joe Dumars a chance to match.
 I for one don't want to see Mejia play that lockdown D against us.

 And how many of those eight have a J in their name?

 So eight guys are averaging 20 points and leading their teams in rebounding Down in the D-League.
 So how many of them can play NBA defense?
 Mejia can, and very very well at that.
 Oh, and how many of them happen to be above average ball handlers.
 Mejia is.

 How may of them played for that high school basketball powerhouse, The Storm King School?
 Please wait...

 How many NBA games has Mejia played?
 I am not talking summer league and preseason.
 Has he played this lock down D in an actual NBA regular season game?
 If this guy is so darn good why isn`t he on an NBA roster?